nebiros/barrel/README.md

-Cacti
+Barrel
 =====
-_Kactoos API Wrapper_
+_Barrel cactus_

-Cacti is an android app build on top of titanium mobile framework, it shows kactoos API and use ruby as main language.
+Barrel is an android app build on top of titanium mobile framework, it shows kactoos API and use javascript as main language.